rarnaout/Covid19-NP-Swab/README.md

 Because the crisis is **now,** the goal is to re-create versions of the swabs already in use (as opposed to creating better/fundamentally different redesigns).

-The files in this repo contain some information to get started.
+The files in this repo contain some information to get started. **This includes .stl files that you can modify/print (see the list of files above).**

 If anyone has any questions, please reach out to any of the contributors here or to Dr. Ramy Arnaout, MD, DPhil, at rarnaout@bidmc.harvard.edu.